alexyuly/ViewScript-Runtime/README.md

 Take [id] of optional [concept]
 ```

-To receive a parameter named `id` holding an instance of the given `component`:
+To receive a parameter named `id` holding a binding of the given `component`:
 ```
 Handle [id] of [component]
 ```